blauwe-lucht/gitlab-maven-cpp-nexus-demo/README.md

 ## TODO

-- Fix setup.sh not working on clean start.
 - Don't use registration token, but the new OAuth token.
 - Only allow specific users to deploy to acceptance. (this is currently not possible with GitLab CE, is a paid feature)
 - Add GitLab projects to group.